How to Develop a Last Mile Distribution Center in 2024

 These facilities store final products before they’re packed and collected to fulfill customer orders.
 They can also be referred to as fulfillment centers or specialized last mile warehouses.
 Last mile distribution centers are essential parts of the supply chain as they help deliver orders with accuracy and at low costs.
 Many retailers create and manage their own distribution centers, whereas others tie-up with third-party logistics (3PL) providers.

-6 Tips to Create Last Mile Distribution Center
+Step-by-Step Guide to Creating a Last Mile Distribution Center

 When thinking about ways to reduce last mile delivery costs and improve efficiency, you need to start from site selection.
 If you wish to construct new distribution centers, you must know specific design requirements.
 Here are the tips to develop last mile distribution centers for a faster and efficient package delivery:

-Last mile centers are placed between an optimum delivery range of 7 to 9 miles.
-Many companies are facing difficulties with finding warehouse spaces near customer centric areas and traffic-friendly routes.
-Most distribution centers require 3x more logistics space.
+Last mile centers are typically placed within an optimum delivery range of 7 to 9 miles.
+However, finding warehouse spaces in customer-centric areas with traffic-friendly routes can be challenging.
+Key zoning considerations include:

 Location-market association